xumzheng/microsoft-graph-docs/api-reference/beta/resources/managedtenants-managementtemplate.md

 ---
-title: "managementTemplate resource type"
+title: managementTemplate resource type
-description: "Represents a group of actions and setting that can be performed against a managed tenant."
+description: Represents a group of actions and setting that can be performed against a managed tenant.
-author: "idwilliams"
+author: idwilliams
 ms.localizationpriority: medium
-ms.prod: "microsoft-365-lighthouse"
+ms.prod: microsoft-365-lighthouse
 doc_type: resourcePageType
 ---